For Minnesota undergrads attending college in Minnesota…

 Research has proven that additional financial aid:

 - Increases the number of students who stay in college and earn degrees

 - Increases the share of students who graduate on-time

 - Reduces the time students work while in college

 - Reduces how much students have to borrow

 Students will succeed in college and be more likely to graduate on time when they pursue a degree at the college that best fits their academic potential and aspiration.
 That’s why the State Grant program is such an important public-private partnership; it preserves choice for students when deciding where they will go to college.

 The program also helps increase degree completion and close our state’s attainment gaps.
 Our whole state benefits — not only from increasing equity but by strengthening our workforce, given how our economic vitality depends on more people continuing their educations beyond high school and earning degrees.

-- In total, $63 million in Pell Grant awards were made to private college students.
+- In total, more than $61 million in Pell Grant awards were made to private college students.